Computer Science (Master's degree)

 The Master's degree enables access to the higher civil service and is the basis for admission to doctoral studies.

 The modules of the Master's programme provide qualifications and competences for these fields of activity.
 These study units may include courses, project work or laboratory phases.
 They serve the purpose of imparting the ability to recognise and solve practice-related problems in addition to sound specialist knowledge.
-The overview on the right illustrates the structure of the programme.
+The overview below illustrates the structure of the programme.
 It also lists access options for the study programme.
 A detailed presentation of the course contents can be found in the module manual (German).